MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-access-database-errors.md

 In Power BI Desktop, Access databases and Excel 97-2003 XLS files both use the *Access Database Engine*.
 Three common situations can prevent the Access Database Engine from working properly:

 - No Access Database Engine is installed.
-- The Access Database Engine bit version, 32-bit or 64-bit, is different from your Power BI Desktop bit version.
+- The Access Database Engine bit version, 32-bit or 64-bit, is different from the Power BI Desktop bit version.
 - You're using Access or XLS files with a Microsoft 365 subscription.

 <a name="situation-1-no-access-database-engine-is-installed"></a>